-To receive and maintain off-campus residential approval, a student must provide the Office of Housing and Residence Life with accurate, current address, telephone, and landlord information, including a copy of the lease portion verifying address information.
+To receive and maintain off-campus residential approval, a student must provide the Office of Housing and Residence Life with accurate, current address, telephone, and landlord information.
 A student admitted for full-time enrollment cannot acquire off-campus authorization by dropping to part-time status (below 12 credit hours per semester).

 After a student’s application to reside off campus has been approved, off-campus arrangements must be made directly between the student and the landlord.
 Although the University advises that careful attention be given to safety and health factors in choosing off-campus housing, it assumes no liability related to these factors.